Psychology

 HTBA

-PSYC 755a or b, Research Topics in Intergroup RelationsJennifer Richeson
+PSYC 755a, Research Topics in Intergroup RelationsJennifer Richeson

 Students in this laboratory course are introduced to and participate in social-psychological research examining interactions and broader relations between members of socioculturally advantaged and disadvantaged groups.
 For instance, we examine the phenomena and processes associated with one’s beliefs about members of social groups (stereotypes), attitudes and evaluative responses toward group members (prejudice), and behaviors toward members of a social group based on their group membership (discrimination).
 We also study how these issues shape the experiences of social group members, especially when they are members of low-status and/or minority groups.
 We primarily focus on large societal groups that differ on cultural dimensions of identity, with a focus on race, ethnicity, and gender.
 Notably, we apply the theoretical and empirical work to current events and relevant policy issues.